angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/01-basics.md

 :::

-Tin Fins is a Reanimator variant that primarily aims to reanimate :card[Griselbrand] with haste using either :card[Shallow Grave] or :card[Goryo’s Vengeance], then draw enough cards to reanimate :card[Emrakul, the Aeons Torn] and attack for 22 damage.
+Tin Fins is a Reanimator variant that primarily aims to reanimate :card[Griselbrand] with haste using either :card[Shallow Grave] or :card[Goryo's Vengeance], then draw enough cards to reanimate :card[Emrakul, the Aeons Torn] and attack for 22 damage.
 To enable this, the deck runs :card[Children of Korlis] to regain the life paid to :card[Griselbrand] and enable us to frequently draw our entire deck.

-:card[Doomsday] aims to win the game by casting the namesake card and building a pile of 5 cards to win the game, typically using :card[Thassa’s Oracle].
+:card[Doomsday] aims to win the game by casting the namesake card and building a pile of 5 cards to win the game, typically using :card[Thassa's Oracle].

 The Tin Fins gameplan is incredibly strong in game 1, but is vulnerable to many common sideboard hate cards (:card[Leyline of the Void], :card[Endurance],